Frecciarossa 1000: Selection and delivery

 During August 2010, it was announced that Trenitalia had awarded the contract to the Bombardier/Ansaldo joint venture, and that the first example was set to come into revenue service during 2013.
-The bid was determined to have been less expensive at €30.8m per train than the €35m per train cost given by the other bidder, French manufacturer Alstom; the contract value was €1.54bn of which Bombardier's share was €654m.
-Marco Sacchi, Hitachi Rail Italy’s head of engineering, attributed the outcome as having been a result of the specially-developed solutions involved in the train's design that had gained Trenitalia's favour.
+The bid was determined to have been less expensive at €30.8m per train than the €35m per train cost given by the other bidder, French manufacturer Alstom.
+The contract value was €1.54bn of which Bombardier's share was €654m.
+Marco Sacchi, Hitachi Rail Italy's head of engineering, attributed the outcome as having been a result of the specially developed solutions involved in the train's design that had gained Trenitalia's favour.
 The joint venture moved into the detailed design phase immediately following news of the selection.

 During August 2012, a full-scale mock up of the train was publicly unveiled at Rimini by the Italian Prime Minister Mario Monti.
 By this point, the train has received its official service designation, the 'Frecciarossa 1000'.
 On 26 March 2013, the first trainset was unveiled during a public ceremony at the Ansaldo-Breda facilities in Pistoia; this train was formally named Pietro Mennea, in memory of the Italian world record holder of the 200 metres track sprint event from 1979 to 1996, who had died five days earlier.

-The train underwent extensive testing in order to be certified to operate on the Italian high-speed rail network at 360 km/h.
+The train underwent extensive testing to be certified to operate on the Italian high-speed rail network at 360 km/h.
 During August 2013, testing commenced on the Genoa-Savona line, before being transferred to conducting night time runs held between Milan and Bologna.
 On 25 April 2015, it was announced that the testing phase of development had been successfully completed.
 To mark the occasion, a special inaugural service featuring various high-profile guests, including the president of Italy, Sergio Mattarella, was performed between Milan and Rome.